wp-plugins/subtitles/README.txt

 == Changelog ==

+= v1.0.6 (August 4th, 2014) =

+- Bug Fix: Better visual styling in the back end to keep up with WordPress 4.0

 = v1.0.5 (July 7th, 2014) =

 - Bug Fix: If subtitles are shown in comment areas, we'll hide them by default.